Canva Logo Maker Review 2023: Logo Creation Made Easy?

-Canva's homepage is teeming with thousands of templates for all sorts of graphics, so head over to the "Logo" area.
+Canva's homepage contains thousands of templates for all sorts of graphics, so head over to the "Logo" area.
 There, you'll find a brief tutorial, a few tips, and some FAQs.
 To get started, click on the "Create a Logo" button.

 You don't need any design know-how to use Canva's logo maker.

-When starting out with most logo makers, you'll need to answer a series of questions to refine the selection of logos that are subsequently presented to you, prior to being able to edit them.
-Canva takes a different approach, taking you directly to the editor, in which you can create and edit aspects of your logo.
+When starting out with most logo makers, you'll answer a series of questions to refine the selection of logos that are subsequently presented to you.
+After that, you'll pick your favorites and be able to edit them.
+Canva takes a different approach, fast-tracking you to its editor, where you can create and adjust your logo.

-But don't worry, you'll be given plenty of templates to start from.
-In the menu off to the left, in which you can switch between the editor's different features and tools, click on "Templates".
-The platform offers a wide variety of these, sorting them by branch, including "Hospital logos", "Food/drink logos", or less common categories like "Church logos", "DJ logos", and so on.
-Templates for animated logos, something we haven't seen in any of the other logo makers from our sample, are also provided.
+But don't worry, you'll have plenty of templates to start from.
+Click on "Templates" in the menu off to the left that you use to switch between the editor's different features and tools.
+The platform offers a huge selection of templates, sorting them by branch, including "Hospital logos", "Food/drink logos", or less common categories like "Church logos", and "DJ logos".
+We even found templates for animated logos, which were unique in our sample.

-Canva offers numerous logo templates for all sorts of categories.
+Canva offers plenty of logo templates for all sorts of categories.

 Canva offers 11,766 templates, some of which are free, with others requiring a premium subscription to use.
-The designs are of high quality and serve up a nice mix of icons (which run the risk of being copied by other businesses) and more simple designs on which you can adjust the font, layout, and shape to your heart's content.
+The designs are high quality and feature a nice mix of icons (which run the risk of being copied by other businesses) and more simple designs.
+It's possible to adjust any template's font, layout, and shape to your heart's content.

 Canva's logo designs are versatile and of high quality.

-So far as setting the parameters for your logo, that's about it, as you'll do everything else directly in the editor.
-As such, Canva again takes a different approach than most of its peers.
-This is not without reason as Canva's logo maker isn't a piece of specially designed software, relying instead on the platform's standard design engine accentuated with logo templates.
-This also explains why, for example, you can add new slides or pages to your logo, which is a feature more central to designing a presentation.
+That covers most logo parameters since everything else is done directly in the editor.
+As such, Canva again takes a different approach than its peers.
+After all Canva's logo maker isn't a piece of specially designed software, but part of its platform that uses logo templates.
+This also explains why you can add new slides or pages to your logo, even though these are more relevant to designing a presentation.

-If you're able to make do without the 'refined selection' offered by other logo makers with the help of AI, you'll be able to select from a nice variety of high-quality logo templates with Canva, all of which are easily adjusted to your preferences in the editor.
+Should you be able to make do without the AI "curated" selection that other logo makers present, you'll find a nice variety of high-quality logo templates on Canva.
+All of these are easy to adjust to your preferences in the editor.
 But more on that in the next section.

-When it comes to customizing your logo, Canva really flexes its muscles.
-Even though it 'only' works with templates, Canva's editor is a full-fledged graphic design program, meaning that apart from having a pen or brush, you can do everything else in it that you would in an image processor.
-The platform's editor does less hand-holding than its competitors, giving users a considerable amount of freedom, which can have adverse consequences.
-To be on the safe side, select a ready-made template and adjust its text and colors..
+Canva really flexes its muscles in terms of logo customization.
+Even though it 'only' works with templates, Canva's editor is a full-fledged graphic design program.
+You don't just get digital pens or brushes, but everything else that you might expect from an image processor.
+The platform's editor does less hand-holding than its competitors, and users get plenty of freedom.
+To be on the safe side, select a ready-made template and adjust its text and colors.

-Generally speaking, Canva's editor made a favorable impression upon us owing to its intuitive drag and drop functionality.
-It's possible to directly select elements, moving, copying, deleting, enlarging, minimizing, or turning them at will.
+Generally speaking, Canva's editor made a favorable impression on us owing to its intuitive drag-and-drop functionality.
+It's possible to directly select elements, and move, copy, delete, enlarge, minimize, or rotate them at will.
 You can also change their color scheme.

 Canva's editor is a comprehensive graphic design program.

-As we've mentioned above, to the left of the editor's menu, you can select between different templates and tools.
-By clicking on "Elements", you'll find graphic elements such as lines and shapes, as well as frames, diagrams, and video or audio files.
+As mentioned above, to the left of the editor's menu, you can select between different templates and tools.
+For lines, shapes, frames, diagrams, and audio or video files, click on "Elements".
 You can upload your own media by clicking on "Uploads".
-It's even possible to integrate other services, such as Instagram, in order to access photos.
-Once again though, this sort of connectivity is definitely more appropriate for presentations than logo design.
+It's even possible to integrate other services, like Instagram, to access photos.
+Once again though, these features are more relevant for presentations than logo design.

 You can also upload files and use them in Canva's editor.

-In the "Text" area, you won't only find different fonts, but also stylized text, suitable for a logo without any extra elements.
-Here, you can add effects to the text, such as shadows, outlines, or curve it.
+In the "Text" area, you'll find different fonts and stylized text, suitable for a logo without any extra elements.
+This is also where you add effects to the text, like shadows, curves, or outlines.

-Canva doesn't only offer classic fonts, but also stylized text for your logo.
+Canva offer classic fonts and stylized text for logos.

 The "Styles" tool is also worth checking out.
-Owing to the relative complexity of Canva's editor, when set alongside those of its competitors, you won't have the ability to automatically apply a layout to each template, however, you can load pre-made color combinations.
-Simply save your brand's colors, and they'll be usable for any graphics you decide to make with the platform.
+Compared to its competitors, Canva's editor is fairly complex.
+You won't be able to automatically apply a layout to each template, however, you can load pre-made color combinations.
+Simply save your brand's colors, and they'll be available for any graphics you decide to make with the platform.

-You can select different style in order to create a visually harmonious logo.
+You can choose different styles to create a visually harmonious logo.

-Another nifty aspect of Canva is that you can upload any logos you might already have onto the platform and modify them in the editor.
+Another nifty aspect of Canva is that you can upload and modify any logos you already have.
 PNG, SVG, and JPG files are supported.
-Beyond that, third-party integrations are also offered, such as with Stock photo databases like Pexels or Pixabay.
-Make sure that you own the legal rights to use those graphics and photos in your logo.
+Beyond that, third-party integrations are also offered for stock photo databases like Pexels or Pixabay.
+Make sure that you own the legal rights to any graphics and photos featured in your logo.

-For anyone who wants to be taken by the hand and walked through using a logo maker, Canva probably shouldn't be your first port of call.
-You'll have to come to terms with a full-fledged editor, which, while relatively intuitive, offers so much freedom that it's recommended for users to have some design know-how.
-Of course, even if this doesn't apply to you, you can still use the platform's numerous templates and edit text and other superficial elements.
-At the same time, if this is all you intend to do, these are more appropriate logo makers that cater precisely to such needs.
+For anyone who wants to be guided through logo creation, Canva isn't the best option.
+You'll have to come to terms with a full-fledged editor.
+Even though it's intuitive, there's so much freedom that it's recommended for users with design know-how.
+Of course, anyone can use the platform's numerous templates and edit text or other superficial elements, but there are more straightforward logo makers that offer this.

 Our logo made with Canva.

-Generally speaking, you can use your logo without issue in marketing materials, social networks, or to sell your goods and services.
-You can only trademark your logo and secure its exclusive rights if you've created it entirely from scratch in Canva's editor, and not, for example, if you've used one of the templates.
-Even then, you'll be able to freely use your logo, but not exclusively.
+Generally speaking, you can use your logo in marketing materials, on social networks, or to sell your goods and services.
+You can only trademark your logo and secure its exclusive rights if you've created it entirely from scratch in Canva's editor.
+This doesn't apply if you've used one of the templates.
+Even then, you'll be able to freely, but not exclusively use your logo.

-In order to download your logo, click on "Download" in the menu to the upper right.
-You'll be able to select from a range of different file types such as PNG, PDF (standard and print), JPG, GIF, and MP4-Video.
-Pro subscribers can also download a scalable SVG vector graphic, which you can adjust the size of without losing quality.
-This is important, for example, if you want to print your logo.
+Click on "Download" in the menu to the upper right to get files of your logo.
+A range of different file types like PNG, PDF (standard and print), JPG, GIF, and MP4-Video are available.
+Pro subscribers can also download a scalable SVG vector graphic, the size of which you can adjust without quality loss.
+Should you want to print your logo, this is important.

 Pro subscribers can take advantage of additional download settings.

-Pro subscribers can set the logo's size (from 250x250 px up to 1,500x1,500 px), downloading a version with a transparent background, or compressing the file, the last of which will result in reduced quality.
+Pro subscribers can set the logo's size (from 250x250 px up to 1,500x1,500 px), download a version with a transparent background, or compress the file.
+If compressing, be aware that the logo's quality will be reduced.

-Unlike its competitors, Canva does not offer an all-in-one package of logo files, containing a range of different formats, such as logos optimized for profile pictures or banners on social media.
-The platform does provide templates for all of these, which makes it easy to adjust your logo for utilization on social media, business cards, or flyers.
+Unlike its competitors, Canva does not offer an all-in-one package of logo files with different formats, like those optimized for profile pictures or social media banners.
+The platform does provide templates for all of these, which makes it easy to adjust your logo for social media, business cards, or flyers.

-Taken together, Canva makes quite a few options available for any logos you might create, and if a Pro subscriber, you can take advantage of these to full effect.
+Taken together, Canva offers many options for the logos you create, and if a Pro subscriber, you can take full advantage of these.

 Help & Support

-You'll find comprehensive articles and step-by-step guides with links and screenshots in Canva's help center.
-All content is organized logically into categories.
-Since Canva is more than just a logo maker, its help center covers a wide range of topics and features, and there isn't a dedicated section for the logo maker.
-Because this is based around the same engine as the rest of Canva's editors, you probably won't notice.
-Lengthy entries are included detailing the legal situation surrounding logos you create on the platform.
+Canva's help center contains comprehensive articles and step-by-step guides with links and screenshots that are neatly categorized.
+Since Canva is more than just a logo maker, its help center covers a wide range of topics and features.
+As its logo maker is built around the same engine as the rest of Canva's editors, you probably won't notice though.
+Lengthy entries are included on the legal situation surrounding logos you create with the platform.

 Canva's help center provides step-by-step guides, complete with screenshots and useful links.

-Direct support is also offered, although access to it is somewhat hidden in an individual article.
-There you'll find links for leaving a message with the Canva team, but don't expect to find a hotline number or live chat interface as neither is provided.
-The platform promises answers to its Pro subscribers within 24 hours, whereby non-paying users have to wait up to a week.
+Direct support is also available, although access to it is hidden in a separate article.
+There you'll find links for leaving a message with the Canva team, but don't expect to get a hotline number or live chat interface as neither is provided.
+The platform promises to answer Pro subscribers within 24 hours, whereby non-paying users have to wait up to a week.
 We waited around seven hours for an answer to our query.

-Canva is available for free, however, if you elect not to book a premium subscription, you will have to make do with a few limitations in terms of features and templates.
-Vector graphics and transparent logo file downloads are restricted to paying customers only.
-Full access to all of the platform's features and downloads can be unlocked with a Pro subscription, which can be shared by up to five people and paid either monthly or annually (cheaper).
+Canva is available for free, however, you will have to make do with a few limitations in terms of features and templates.
+Vector graphics and transparent logo file downloads are restricted to paying customers.
+Full access to all of the platform's features and downloads can be unlocked with a Pro subscription, and shared by up to five people.
+Monthly and yearly (more affordable) subscriptions are available..